-Start-ups & co-working spaces
+Start-ups and co-working spaces

-LauncVic defines a startup as a 'business with high impact potential that uses innovation and/or addresses scalable markets'.
+LaunchVic defines a startup as a 'business with high impact potential that uses innovation and/or addresses scalable markets'.
 They are businesses in the early stages of formation, developing an idea into a functioning business that meets market needs and has growth capacity.

 Start-ups are experiencing a strong growth phase in Melbourne through increased investment from global markets and an alignment of local skills and qualifications that suit the start-up genome.
-The growth in start-ups is also highlighted by the funding committed by Government (Launch Vic) to build support infrastructure for start-ups, as well as an increase in the supply and growing popularity of co-working spaces.
+The growth in startups is also highlighted by the funding committed by Government (LaunchVic) to build support infrastructure for start-ups, as well as an increase in the supply and growing popularity of co-working spaces.

 Melbourne is known as the start-up capital of Australia.
-There are approximately 1,100 start-ups in Melbourne with strong performance in advertising technology, biotech and life Sciences and health tech.
+There are approximately 1,100 start-ups in Melbourne with strong performance in advertising technology, biotech and life sciences, and healthtech.

 Melbourne is also home to over 170 co-working spaces across the metropolitan area.
 Co-working spaces provide the critical support infrastructure and services often required for businesses in their infancy to grow and mature.
-The benefits of the co-working model are associated with creating a space which supports collaboration, openness, knowledge sharing, innovation, and the user experience, as well as providing a more affordable alternative to a dedicated and stand-alone business premises.
+The benefits of the co-working model are associated with creating a space which supports collaboration, openness, knowledge sharing, innovation and the user experience, as well as providing a more affordable alternative to a dedicated business premises.